Advertiser Disclosure

 Plane Train (Inside the Secure Area)

-The Plane Train stops at concourse T of the domestic terminal and at concourses A, B, C, D, E, and F, where travelers can get a connection to the international terminal.
+The Plane Train stops at concourse T of the domestic terminal and at concourses A, B, C, D, E, and F, where travelers can then walk to the international terminal.
 Trains depart every 2 minutes from the lower level.

 Terminal Shuttle Bus (Outside the Secure Area)

-Passengers that are unable to check in, clear security, and ride the Plane Train between the 2 terminals can ride the terminal shuttle bus.
+Passengers who are unable to check in, clear security, and ride the Plane Train between the 2 terminals can ride the terminal shuttle bus.
 Shuttles depart every 15 minutes from the following locations:

 • Domestic Terminal: West curb of the ground transportation area (exit through doors W-1 or W-2).